 Since the introduction of the mandatory Franchising Code of Conduct over 20 years ago, the complex web of regulations affecting the franchise sector has only continued to increase.

-Significant changes have been introduced over the past few years, creating new challenges for both Australian and international franchises expanding into Australia.
-Navigating the regulatory landscape requires sound, well-reasoned legal advice based on a strong understanding of the franchising sector in Australia.
+In addition to increased penalties and the introduction of the new super penalties, significant changes have been introduced over the past few years, creating new challenges for both Australian franchises and international franchises expanding into Australia.
+Navigating the regulatory landscape requires sound, well-reasoned legal advice based on a strong understanding of Australia's franchising sector.

-We represent a diverse range of national and multinational clients in relation to their franchise interests in Australia, across a variety of industries including: restaurant and food; retail; motor vehicle; banking; and security services.
+We represent a diverse range of national and multinational clients in a variety of franchising matters, including:

-- the drafting of disclosure documents and updates;
+- drafting franchise agreements and disclosure documents; and